 Felix kept Nero in his thoughts by looking to his photo on the mantle place, and keeping his kindness on his mind.
 Jade's stern encouragement helped sustain his resiliency throughout the day, and Roxanne's innocence reminded him of what he was fighting for.

 Her death especially weighed on him.
 He saw her in the eyes of so many other children.

 Clove was about to make a smart remark back, when she heard Calliope scream, and then saw Coriander retreat behind the couch, curling into a ball.
 She turned to Cato, "Just another reminder to fit in my prophylactic shot."

 Coriander was hidden in a corner, crying.
 "You want to tell me what the was about?"
 Clove asked, bending down his level.

 His tanned face looked to hers, his pale green eyes glimmering with tears.
 "Calliope is mean!"

 Clove didn't know how to rebut that.
 Was cruelty an inheritable trait?

-On Calliope's first birthday, Clove pulled her into the bed, planting butterfly kisses, playing with her hair, and holding her gently against her chest.
+On Calliope's first birthday, Clove had pulled her into their bed, planting butterfly kisses on her cheeks, playing with her hair, and holding her gently against her chest.

 "Even though I'm not the mother you deserve, I will love you both til the day they bury me six feet under."